DynamoDS/Dynamo/src/Extensions/Dynamorph/README.md

 - [x] Introduce "normal matrix" into [Phong shader](http://www.mathematik.uni-marburg.de/~thormae/lectures/graphics1/code/WebGLShaderLightMat/renderer.js)
 - [x] Remove normal computation in GetTriangleGeometries
 - [x] Update aspect ratio when window is sized
+- [ ] Make slider snap to center point of a column of nodes
 - [ ] Translate directly into GeometryData as interleaved
 - [ ] Factor mpNodeGeometries, mpGeomsOnDepthLevel out of Visualizer
 - [ ] Fix: Line segment with 0 vertex should be filtered